 Depending on the severity of a car wreck, your injuries and recovery time may vary.
 You may also find yourself with a pile of debt from medical expenses and lost wages, as well as a disruption to your everyday household responsibilities.
 For those on the fence about hiring an attorney, you may later find yourself second guessing why you didn’t hire an attorney after a wreck sooner.
-To help explain the need of hiring an experienced attorney, here are five things that can happen when you don’t talk to an attorney after a wreck in Kansas, Missouri, Nebraska, or Wyoming.
+To help explain the need of hiring an experienced attorney, here are five things that can happen when you don’t talk to an attorney after a wreck in Kansas, Missouri, or Oklahoma.

 1. Make a Mistake By Oversharing